ICCheck: A Portable, Language-Agnostic Tool for Synchronizing Code Clones: Preliminary Evaluation

-\Paragraph{Accuracy for open-source repositories} From the suggestions obtained in the previous evaluation on the portability, we randomly sampled 100 clone sets and manually validated them.
-As a result, 63 out of 100 were correct code clones, of which 49 required consistent synchronization for their all clone instances, and 14 were not.
+From the suggestions obtained in the previous evaluation on the portability, we randomly sampled 100 clone sets and manually validated them.
+As a result, 63 out of 100 were correct code clones, of which 49 required consistent synchronization for all their clone instances, and 14 were not.
 Meanwhile, 37 were non-clones, i.e., false positives, consisting of unrelated similar code or similar lines formed by auto-generated files, resulting in incorrect suggestions.
 The correct clone set suggestions included languages such as TeX, CSS, JavaScript, TypeScript, Dart, Vim script, PowerShell, Python, Julia, Lua, and Go.
 Moreover, cross-language change suggestions were also confirmed, such as when code snippets in Markdown triggered suggestions for TeX snippets.

 In conclusion, \textit{ICCheck results included meaningful clone suggestions in almost half of the cases, covering multiple languages.}